 Payments and compensation may be made to the named executive officers upon termination of employment or following a change in control of the Corporation under stock option agreements, performance stock unit agreements, restricted stock unit agreements, key executive severance agreements and the severance practice of the Corporation.
 As used herein, a change in control of the Corporation means a change in control of a nature that would be required to be reported in response to Item 6(e) of Schedule 14A of Regulation 14A promulgated under the Securities Exchange Act of 1934.
 Such a change in control is deemed conclusively to have occurred in the event of certain tender offers, mergers or consolidations, the sale, exchange or transfer of substantially all of the assets of the Corporation, the acquisition by a person or group of certain percentages of the outstanding voting securities of the Corporation, the approval by the shareholders of a plan of liquidation or dissolution of the Corporation, or certain changes in the members of the Board of Directors of the Company.
+The precise definition of a change in control is set forth in each of the stock option agreements, performance stock unit agreements, restricted stock unit agreements, and key executive severance agreements which are included as exhibits to the Corporation's 2008 Annual Report on Form 10-K.

 In the event of a change in control of the Corporation (i) stock options become fully exercisable immediately, (ii) performance stock units become vested immediately at the target number of shares (although the Compensation Committee of the Board of Directors has discretion to increase, but not decrease, the number of performance stock units that vest on a change in control), and (iii) restricted stock units vest immediately.
-The amounts in the table below in the column "Change in Control" reflect the value of unexercisable stock options, unvested performance stock units at target, and unvested restricted stock units as of December 31, 2007, the vesting of which would be accelerated upon a change in control of the Corporation.
+The amounts in the table below in the column "Change in Control" reflect the value of unexercisable stock options, unvested performance stock units at target, and unvested restricted stock units as of December 31, 2008, the vesting of which would be accelerated upon a change in control of the Corporation.